Emarcusia

-Emarcusia morroensis, common name Morro Bay Aeolid, is a species of sea slug, specifically an aeolid nudibranch.
+Emarcusia morroensis, the Morro Bay aeolid, is a species of sea slug, specifically an aeolid nudibranch.
 It is a marine gastropod mollusc in the family Facelinidae.
+It is the only species in the genus Emarcusia.

 Distribution

 The holotype of this species was found at Morro Bay, San Luis Obispo County, California.
 It is found on the Californian coast from Fort Baker, Marin County to San Diego.